CDDEP-DC/GREASYPOP-CO/README.md

-#### generates a synthetic population and network of regular household, school, and work contacts from US census data
+#### generates a synthetic population and network of regular household, school, and work contacts for a specified region from provided US census data

 # how to use